Sergio Ramos: Amazon Prime documentary

-In January 2019, Amazon Prime and Ramos himself announced they will release an eight-episode documentary series on Ramos' life in football and outside of football.
+In January 2019, Amazon Prime and Ramos himself announced they would release an eight-episode documentary series on Ramos's life in football and outside of football.
 It was named El Corazón de Sergio Ramos (The Heart of Sergio Ramos).
 On 5 March, during Real Madrid's Champions League Round of 16 second leg match, Ramos was suspended and watched the match from his VIP area in the stands.
 His reactions were filmed by the Amazon Prime crew.
 This sparked controversy as Real Madrid lost the match and were eliminated from the Champions League, though Ramos said on social media that there were "certain commitments made and it never remotely went through my head that the game could have turned out as it did".

 Due to the success of his first documentary series, Ramos announced in June 2020 on social media that Amazon would release another documentary known as La Leyenda Sergio Ramos (The Legend of Sergio Ramos), which consists of six episodes and shows his career highlights.
 It was released in Spain in April 2021 and was released worldwide in June 2021.

+Attempted acquisition of Sevilla

+In 2026, Sergio Ramos, alongside the investment group Five Eleven Capital, attempted to acquire a controlling stake in Sevilla.
+Negotiations reportedly centered on a deal worth around €450 million, but collapsed after Ramos' consortium submitted a revised offer that reduced the purchase price and altered the ownership structure from an immediate majority acquisition to a smaller initial stake with a proposed future capital increase.
+Sevilla's shareholders rejected the revised terms and ended the negotiations.